 Though the location was decided early on, they didn’t start writing the script for “The Icelandic Illumination Rangers” until November of last year, and the show went through around 17 different incarnations before arriving at the version seen onstage.
 And all without an outside director.

 “We have a design team, and sometimes we have outside eyes come in and take a look,” el-Gasseir said.
 “Sometimes I think that we should have a director.”

 Von Spreecken agreed: “There are things that are totally in our head, but because we can’t jump out in the audience and see what they look like, it would be good to have someone just say something like ‘Clean that up,’ or ‘That’s great, but maybe you should…’ Little things like that.”

-Until then, “The Icelandic Illumination Rangers” will continue showing Saturday and Sunday mornings through Feb.
-23 at Washington Ensemble Theater, and one more late-night, adult version on Feb.
-21. Go see this show.
+Until then, “The Icelandic Illumination Rangers” will continue showing Saturday and Sunday mornings through February 23 at Washington Ensemble Theater, and one more late-night, adult version on February 21.
+Go see this show.
 Bring every kid that you know.
-You’ll laugh and open-mouth smile from start to close, and feel that you got your money’s worth as soon as you catch sight of el-Gasseir and Von Spreecken’s fur-rimmed boots.
+You’ll laugh and open-mouth smile from start to close and feel that you got your money’s worth as soon as you catch sight of el-Gasseir and Von Spreecken’s fur-rimmed boots.